< 2018

 1. Jacob Hegna – University of Kansas

-2. Athony Trufanov – University of Kentucky
+2. Anthony Trufanov – University of Kentucky

 3. Harry Aaronson – Indiana University